 Charlotte Moore has three children, George, Sam, and Jake.
 George and Sam are autistic.
 George and Sam takes the reader from the births of each of the two boys, along the painstaking path to diagnosis, interventions, schooling and more.
 She writes powerfully about her family and her sons, and allows readers to see the boys behind the label of autism.
 Their often puzzling behavior, unusual food aversions, and the different ways that autism effects George and Sam lend deeper insight into this confounding disorder.

 George and Sam emerge from her narrative as distinct, wonderful, and at times frustrating children who both are autistic through and through.
 Moore does not feel the need to search for cause or cure, but simply to find the best ways to help her sons.
-She conveys to readers what autism is and isn’t, what therapies have worked and what hasn’t been effective, and paints a moving, memorable portrait life with her boys.
+She conveys to readers what autism is and is not, which therapies have worked and which have not been effective, and paints a moving, memorable portrait of life with her boys.